top of page

 5th Generation Family-Owned Business

-We have pollinated almonds in CA. with Pat Heitkam in Chico.
-He is a famous queen breeder who we have purchased queens from for over twenty years.
-We have worked in the Modesto area for the last five years working both sides of Highway 99.
-This year, we placed some bees in the Chowchilla, CA area where the land is flat, the orchards are large, and farm roads are paved.
+Over the years, we’ve pollinated almonds in California, working alongside Pat Heitkam in Chico.
+Pat is a renowned queen breeder, and we’ve purchased queens from him for over twenty years.
+For the past five years, we’ve focused our work in the Modesto area, operating on both sides of Highway 99.
+This year, we expanded into Chowchilla, California, where the land is flat, the orchards are expansive, and farm roads are paved.

-We try to get the bees to ND onto the apiary sight and supered before June 20th.
-We extract the honey in Blackfoot, ID.
-Our goal is to have the honey pulled, the mite treatments on, and the bees headed back to ID before September 1st each year.
-There we hope to catch the tail end of the rabbit brush pollen flow.
+Our annual cycle is carefully planned.
+We aim to have the bees in North Dakota, on the apiary site, and supered by June 20th.
+We extract honey in Blackfoot, Idaho, and strive to have it pulled, mite treatments applied, and the bees headed back to Idaho by September 1st.
+There, we hope to catch the tail end of the rabbitbrush pollen flow.

-We have added a service of storing bees.
-A typical double Belehn potato cellar can store 10,000 hives of bees.
-We stack the hives of bees six pallets high for maximum space allocation and good air flow.
-Since we can fill less than half, we store bees for other commercial beekeepers from as far away as Kansas.
-This allows us to use the ventilation system most efficiently for hive health and to help pay the rent.
-The bees go in the middle of November and begin shipping to the almonds around January 7th.
-We have made some good friends and allies with this activity, often helping each other out during the rush to almond pollination.
+In addition to beekeeping, we’ve added a bee storage service.
+A typical double Belehn potato cellar can store up to 10,000 hives.
+We stack hives six pallets high to maximize space and ensure good airflow.
+Since we can’t fill the cellar completely, we store bees for other commercial beekeepers, some from as far away as Kansas.
+This allows us to use the ventilation system efficiently, maintain hive health, and help offset the cost of rent.
+The bees go into storage in mid-November and begin shipping to almond orchards around January 7th.
+This activity has led to valuable friendships and partnerships, especially during the hectic almond pollination season.

 And this is how we spend our lives.